zaproxy/zaproxy-website/site/content/blog/2025-02-15-portswigger-lab-file-path-traversal-simple-case/index.md

 - Change the value of the `filename` parameter to `../../../etc/passwd` to trigger the vulnerability.
 - In the Response tab, change the `Body` type of the response to `Text` to see that the `/etc/passwd` is returned.

-Congratulations, you solve the lab!!
+Congratulations, you solved the lab!!

 Here is a video step by step with the explanations: